By now, you're probably using a homemade scrub for your body. But what about your lips? That's one super sensitive area that often gets neglected.

 5. Get kissable lips with a honey vanilla lip scrub

 Mix everything together in a small bowl until you have a paste.
-Use your finger to massage into your lips and rinse with warm water.
+Use your finger to massage it into your lips and rinse with warm water.
 You’ll be tempted to eat the mixture—it tastes pretty darn good!

 6. Plump lips with a cinnamon lip scrub